This information is intended for use by health professionals

 Concomitant use of alcohol and Oxycodone Hydrochloride 50 mg/ml solution for injection or infusion may increase the undesirable effects of Oxycodone Hydrochloride 50 mg/ml solution for injection or infusion; concomitant use should be avoided.

 Opioids, such as oxycodone hydrochloride, may influence the hypothalamic-pituitary-adrenal or gonadal axes.
 Some changes that can be seen include an increase in serum prolactin and decreases in plasma cortisol and testosterone.
-Clinical symptoms may be manifest from these hormonal changes.
+Clinical symptoms may manifest from these hormonal changes.

 This medicinal product contains less than 1 mmol sodium (23 mg) per 1 ml, that is to say essentially 'sodium-free'.